 Stress can be one of the most destructive forces to the human body.
 If we learn to tame it however, it can also be one of our greatest means for growth.
 The first step is make sure we separate bouts of stress with enough rest to fully recover.
 Our body is adapted for short bursts of high stress, but chronic stress can lead to problems.

 I fully understand the fast-paced nature of our society today so for times of prolonged stress it is important to ground ourselves through exercises like deep breathing, meditation, gratitude, prayer, and getting out in nature.
 These kinds of activities pull the body back into a parasympathetic state where recovery can occur.
-In this article, I go over a number of strategies to help you adapt stronger.

 For additional support, it’s important to obtain adequate amounts of B vitamins and magnesium to help support stress responses in the body.
 I have also found adaptogens like cordyceps and ginseng to be incredibly powerful for this.
 I will often use Adapt Strong to help my clients adapt to stress more effectively.